Past Family Trauma Is in Your Genes

 Cortisol is a hormone that helps us manage stress, and since Black women today still reside at the intersection of misogyny and racism it’s no wonder that we are the most stressed.
 Therefore, our bodies respond as if we are constantly under attack, which is why heart disease is the number one killer of African American women.
 All of this makes me want to cry, especially since heart disease has killed or impacted almost everyone in my maternal line.
 But, as a believer in being able to turn poison into medicine, I have to marvel at how our ancestors survived the trauma of slavery and passed on the ability to manufacture so much cortisol down to us.
 It’s as if they were saying to future generations: “life is hard, you’re going to need this.”

 As we all know, knowledge is power, so what can we do with the knowledge of our genetic and medical history?
 I believe the first thing we can do is to share.
-Today more and more people are doing genetic testing in preparation for having children or simply discovering their roots through DNA research, yet many families still don’t talk about their own personal health.
+Today more and more people are doing genetic testing in preparation for having children or simply discovering their roots through DNA research, yet many families still don’t talk about their own personal health — it's time to change that.

 Now, back to the mice and the cherry blossoms: further studies showed that the mice could be reconditioned not to fear cherry blossoms, which also means that we humans can also reset or turn off whatever epigenetic traits might be running in the background that we don’t need.
 Whether that reset takes the form of cognitive behavioral therapy, incorporating yoga, qigong, or working with a functional medicine doctor to up your supplement game, let’s do whatever it takes to live the long healthy life our ancestors were trying to provide.
 And, to my African American sisters, I’d say we especially need to take some regular deep breaths and get some serious good sleep because it takes more than cortisol to change the world.